 - "This is a new product category I haven't seen before.
 I'll learn from this case.
 Current uncertainty: ±25%."

-- Transparency-first language: No jargon.
+- Transparency-first language: Plain words, no jargon.

 See This Pattern In Action